 Long-Term Protection (Gradual Pollution)

 There are times that pollution may not be noticed instantly and may be harmful over gradual time.
 This pollution is known as gradual pollution and is as bad as any other sudden pollution.
 For example, a chemical spill in water may not affect the safety of the water in the first few years, but after a few years, it could turn toxic and harm the environment interacting with that water.
-Even in the pollution and harmful effects have taken years, the business is still liable to gradual pollution and harm.
+Even if the pollution and harmful effects have taken years, the business is still liable to gradual pollution and harm.
 The gradual pollution can still lead to lawsuits, compensations and reputation damage.

 A famous case is Coke, Pepsi, Nestlé, and other companies that environmental groups are suing for creating plastic pollution and misleading consumers about the recyclability of plastic.
 Plastic pollution is a big part of gradual pollution, as the bottles not decaying over the years make it long term pollution.
 The public holds these brands liable for creating plastic pollution that affects the sea, land and animals.
 They will have to pay the compensation costs and clean-up costs.
 The costs can lead to a significant financial loss and, over time, profit loss.
 More consumers are becoming plastic aware and would not buy from brands that use plastic in any part of their products.

 Environmental insurance cover can protect businesses with gradual pollution by providing costs for claims and, most importantly, clean-up costs.
 The insurance makes a big difference for a business as it does not suffer from a significant financial loss and allows the company to clean/ fix the spread of pollution.
-In addition, the clean-up will have a positive effect on a business’s brand image too.
+In addition, the clean-up will have a positive effect on a business’s brand image.

 When Does A Business Need Environmental Insurance?

-Businesses should buy environmental insurance at the start of production, as accidents can happen at any time.
+Businesses should buy environmental insurance at the start of production, as accidents can happen at anytime.
 Therefore, insurance should protect businesses before it is too late.
 As mentioned, it can save a company a large sum of financial loss and reputation damage.
 It is also crucial to keep updated on environmental insurance and renew to avoid unwanted risks and prepare for surprising pollution accidents.
 Environmental insurance is vital for industries, such as chemical, manufacturing, transportation, warehousing and waste disposal.

 Countries around the world are making environmental insurance compulsory.
 As the government believes businesses should be aware of their environmental responsibilities.
 Such as Poland, Germany, Philippines and the list is growing.